mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 <br/>

-### Q: What should I do do when the errors prompts, such as `sh:1:python:not found`, `No module named mindspore._extends.remote` that the Python was linked to Python2.7 when the use case is executed on `linux` platform?
+### Q: What should I do when the errors prompt, such as `sh:1:python:not found`, `No module named mindspore._extends.remote` that the Python was linked to Python2.7 when the use case is executed on `linux` platform?

 A: When you encounter such problem, it is most likely caused by Python environment.
 Use the following command to check whether the current Python environment meets the requirements of MindSpore.